AVAnnotate/documentation/pages/auto.md

 nav_order: 1
 ---

-# Creating Auto-Generated Pages
+# Enabling Auto-Generated Event Pages
+AVAnnotate will create auto-generated pages for Events when selected on [Add a Project](https://avannotate.github.io/documentation/pages/creating_projects/), [Add an Event](https://avannotate.github.io/documentation/pages/events/), and on the Event settings page.

+### Auto-generate project pages
-AVAnnotate will create auto-generated pages for a project when selected on [Add a Project](https://avannotate.github.io/documentation/pages/creating_projects/).
-The auto-generated pages will include a generated Home Page with a generated Table of Contents, a page for each Event created, an index with any created [Tags](https://avannotate.github.io/documentation/pages/tags/), and  a navigation menu.
+When selected on [Adding a Project](https://avannotate.github.io/documentation/pages/creating_projects/), auto-generated pages will include a generated Home Page and Table of Contents, a page for each Event created, an index with any created [Tags](https://avannotate.github.io/documentation/pages/tags/), and  a navigation menu.

+To Dis-able auto-generated Event pages, see instructions in [Custom Pages](https://avannotate.github.io/documentation/pages/custom/).

 ### Auto-generate event page
 Auto-generated pages can also be created for each Event when selected on the [Add an Event](https://avannotate.github.io/documentation/pages/events/) page.
 If an Event has an auto-generated page, the published Event page will include a media player, annotations, and a description.